Hypotension: Treatment

-Treatment depends on what causes low blood pressure.
+Treatment depends on the cause of the low blood pressure.
 Treatment may not be needed for asymptomatic low blood pressure.
 Depending on symptoms, treatment may include drinking more fluids to prevent dehydration, taking medicines to raise blood pressure, or adjusting medicines that cause low blood pressure.
 Adding electrolytes to a diet can relieve symptoms of mild hypotension, and a morning dose of caffeine can also be effective.
 Chronic hypotension rarely exists as more than a symptom.
-In mild cases, where the patient is still responsive, laying the person in dorsal decubitus (lying on the back) position and lifting the legs increases venous return, thus making more blood available to critical organs in the chest and head.
+In mild cases, where the patient is still responsive, lying the person on their back and lifting the legs increases venous return, thus making more blood available to critical organs in the chest and head.
 The Trendelenburg position, though used historically, is no longer recommended.

-Hypotensive shock treatment always follows the first four following steps.
-Outcomes, in terms of mortality, are directly linked to the speed that hypotension is corrected.
+Hypotensive shock treatment always follows the following four steps.
+Outcomes, in terms of mortality, are directly linked to the speed at which hypotension is corrected.
 Still-debated methods are in parentheses, as are benchmarks for evaluating progress in correcting hypotension.
 A study on septic shock provided the delineation of these general principles.
-However, since it focuses on hypotension due to infection, it is not applicable to all forms of severe hypotension.
+However, since it focuses on hypotension due to infection, it does not apply to all forms of severe hypotension.